 2. When snakes are not searching for food, they’re relatively quiet and secret, and during the summer when the weather is warm, snakes become nocturnal.

-How to Tell Poisonous from Non Poisonous Snakes
+How to Tell Venomous from Non Venomous Snakes

-Even though snakes are an important part of the Louisiana ecosystem, they don’t get a free ticket to your home, especially because there are some breeds that are highly poisonous.
-An easy way to tell a poisonous snake from a non-poisonous one is by the head.
-Non-poisonous snakes have narrow heads, round pupils and no pit between the eyes and nostrils.
-Poisonous snakes have triangle-shaped heads, elliptical pupils and a pit between the eyes and nostrils.
-A pest control company can also do a quick evaluation of the tail to determine if the snake is poisonous.
+Even though snakes are an important part of the Louisiana ecosystem, they don’t get a free ticket to your home, especially because there are some breeds that are highly venomous.
+An easy way to tell a venomous snake from a non-venomous one is by the head.
+Non-venomous snakes have narrow heads, round pupils and no pit between the eyes and nostrils.
+Venomous snakes have triangle-shaped heads, elliptical pupils and a pit between the eyes and nostrils.
+A pest control company can also do a quick evaluation of the tail to determine if the snake is venomous.

 If you do find snakes by your home, remove their habitat if possible; look for piles of wood or overgrown vegetation for example.
 Also be sure to seal openings to the home, garage or shed so that the snakes don’t relocate in these areas.